 There may come a time when you need to purchase parts or consumables for your new ultrasound machine.
 Are they difficult to get or too expensive?

-Ideally, you want an ultrasound machine with basic parts such as monitors, power suppliers, keyboards, upper control panels, panels, buttons, and keys that are readily available.
+Ideally, you want an ultrasound machine with readily available parts such as monitors, power suppliers, keyboards, upper control panels, panels, buttons, and keys.